 - 1/3 cup butter, melted

 - In a large bowl, combine 2 tablespoons sugar, flour, cinnamon, lemon peel and nutmeg.
 Add the apples, pears and extracts; toss to coat.

 - Place one sheet of phyllo dough on a work surface; lightly brush with butter.
 (Keep remaining phyllo covered with plastic wrap and a damp towel to prevent it from drying out.)
 Layer with seven more sheets of phyllo, brushing each layer with some of the butter.

 - Spoon apple mixture lengthwise over phyllo within 2 in. of a long side; fold in edges.
 Roll up, starting from the long side.

-- Place seam side down in a parchment paper-lined 15-in. x 10-in. x 1-in. baking pan.
+- Place seam side down in a parchment paper-lined 15x10x1-in. baking pan.
 With a sharp knife, cut diagonal slits in top of strudel.
 Brush with melted butter and sprinkle with remaining sugar.
 Bake at 350° for 35-40 minutes or until golden brown.
 Serve warm.
-Yield: 4 servings.